Wi5/wi5-aggregation/README.md

 We have started our work with Evan Jones' work "Fake Access Points using Atheros wireless cards in Linux," taken from the following website: http://www.evanjones.ca/software/fakeaps.c

-And we are extending it to implement the 802.11 authentication and association process.
+And we extended it to implement the 802.11 authentication and association process.

 Our final purpose is to implement frame aggregation (A-MPDU) between a "fake AP" and a normal terminal running 802.11n or 802.11ac.